YOUR HLA HAS BEEN TYPED

 HOW WILL I KNOW IF I'M A MATCH FOR SOMEONE?

 If you are found to be a match for someone in need, we will be in touch as soon as possible, either by phone, text message, email, or letter.
 We will try to reach you by phone as the first point of contact.
 It is important that we have up to date contact information for you in case you are identified as a matching donor.
-You can inform us of any changes to your details using our our form.
+You can inform us of any changes to your details using our contact update form.

 WHEN WILL THE COLLECTION TAKE PLACE?